 (URL slug uses “tc4-titanium” because that’s the SEO-relevant keyword — but the data applies to all Vector owners.)

-For DE shavers who care about exact geometry (and you should — blade gap matters more than handle material):
+For DE shavers who care about exact geometry (and you should — blade gap matters more than handle material), the Vector is a mild DE razor with a closed comb 0.76 blade gap profile.
+Full specifications:

 | Parameter | Value |